Save our Clandon

 “With the help of today’s artists and craftspeople, we can reconstruct these beautiful ceilings to warmly welcome visitors back to Clandon Park.”

-The right course remains restoring the magnificent state rooms.
-Britain’s top craft practitioners are ready to take on this prestigious project, training apprentices to pass on their skills.
+The magnificent state rooms can and should be restored.
+Britain’s top craft practitioners are ready to take on this prestigious project and train apprentices to pass on their skills.

-Yet, the National Trust has now submitted a planning proposal that leaves Clandon’s interior a ruin with fire-blackened bricks, unsympathetic modern walkways, and intrusive kiosks and a lift shaft, leaving the fine baroque interiors unrestored.
-The Trust claims the bare brick walls are “fascinating,” but the significance of the house was in its magnificent stucco interiors.
-They dismiss restoration as “plastic pastiche,” disregarding the exceptional work of freehand plaster modellers who restored Uppark after the 1987 fire.
+But the National Trust has submitted a planning proposal that leaves Clandon’s interior a ruin with fire-blackened bricks, unsympathetic modern walkways, intrusive kiosks and a lift shaft ruining the roofline, while leaving the fine baroque interiors unrestored.
+The National Trust claims the bare brick walls are “fascinating,” but the significance of the house was in its magnificent stucco interiors.
+They dismiss restoration as “plastic pastiche,” a crass dismissal of the exceptional work of the freehand plaster modellers who restored Uppark after the 1987 fire.

 This damaging scheme makes no sense and it must be stopped.